SergiyStoyan/PdfDocumentParser/README.md

 [More details...](https://sergeystoyan.github.io/PdfDocumentParser/#1)

-## Usage
-Do not download the latest code as is in a branch because it may be in development.
-Instead, go to releases and download the latest (pre-)release source code.
-Find SampleParser.sln and open it in Visual Studio.
-It will give a complete example of using PdfDocumentParser which you can modify according to your requirements.

 ## Support
 Contact me if you want me to enhance PdfDocumentParser.
 Also, you can hire me for solving a parsing task of any complexity or for general development.